RubberWheelz/RubberWheelz/README.md

 I'm Jake,

-Graphic Design Student with A.F.A. currently obtaining B.Des at Millersville University in Lancaster, Pennsylvania.
+A Graphic Design Student with an A.F.A. currently obtaining a B.Des at Millersville University in Lancaster, Pennsylvania.
 Studied Engineering at a vocational school and possess 3 computer certifications.
 Strong Design skills.
 Very good understanding of Electronics and Computers.
 Creative team player possesses excellent communication and interpersonal skills with effective time management.

-Was diagnosed with a rare condition called Duchenne Muscular Dystrophy (DMD) at the age of 3.
+I was diagnosed with a rare condition called Duchenne Muscular Dystrophy (DMD) at the age of 3.
 Duchenne is a progressive muscle-wasting disease.
 "I fell in love with Graphic Design when I was a small child when I first picked up a paintbrush and computer.
 I saved up to buy my very own computer and art supplies".

 As my disability has progressed design helped me truly express myself.
 I use my creativity so others see what goes through others' eyes.
 To see how they see things differently from different perspectives.
 I create content that is a reflection of real-life experiences.
 Graphic and Web Design is a recent pursuit of mine, and it opened my eyes and made me decide that is what I want to do and I want it to be my full-time job.
 I like to build for the web and make things pretty.